KankakeeCommunityCollege/recover-newsroom/_posts/2024-02-23-dr-king-center-donates-scholarship-to-kcc-foundation.md

 “By supporting KCC, we continue the legacy of providing hope and opportunity to future generations,” said Davis.
 “Today, we honor Judy Thomas's memory along with the countless individuals whose lives were touched by the center's transformative work.”

 Thomas was the long-time Dr. King Education Center business manager.
 She passed away in 2014.
-Her son, Brad Thomas, attended the ceremonial check presentation.
+Her son, Dr. Brad Thomas, attended the ceremonial check presentation.

 “Judy embodied the center's compassionate ethos, and her generous spirit continues to inspire and guide our efforts,” Bigott said.
 “Her dedication and tireless advocacy for individuals seeking education and support left an impact on the community.
 We are very grateful to have her son Brad with us to commemorate this gift.”